What You Need to Know About Stationary Engineer or Boiler Operator

 - Air Compressor Engineer

 Job Demand for Stationary Engineers and Boiler Operators

 The states with the most job growth for Stationary Engineer or Boiler Operator are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.

-The salary for Stationary Engineers and Boiler Operators ranges between about $36,550 and $96,660 a year.
+The typical yearly salary for Stationary Engineers and Boiler Operators is somewhere between $36,550 and $96,660.

 Stationary Engineers and Boiler Operators who work in Illinois, California, or District of Columbia, make the highest salaries.